abergs/RegExpBuilder/README.md

 ## Example
 Good code is simple.
-Which of these code snippets is easiest to understand?
+Which one of these snippets of code do you want to find in your code?

 `var regEx = {(?:^)[A-Za-z]([A-Za-z]+|(?:\d+))(@{1,1})[A-Za-z]+(.{1,1})[A-Za-z]+(?:$)}`

 *or*